Best Wireless Internet Providers

 As the largest fixed-wireless internet company in the US, Rise Broadband has a good reputation in rural areas.
 Service is steady and lower priced than satellite internet service.
 You get a 30-day money-back guarantee when you sign up, which is exceptional in the internet industry.

-We really like that Rise Broadband includes the monthly equipment rental with internet service.
-Monthly service includes equipment fees for an antenna, managed router and SM radio—which will save you a hundred or more dollars every year.
-Plus, service doesn’t require a contract.
+We read that Rise Broadband includes the monthly equipment rental with internet service.
+Monthly service includes equipment fees for an antenna, managed router, and SM radio—which will save you a hundred or more dollars every year.
+Plus, the service doesn’t require a contract.
 There is a $75 installation fee, but you can split it up into three $25 payments spread out over the first three months.

 Verizon LTE Home Internet—Best with an existing phone plan